How to Apply – Students with Families

 - If parents/grandparents are to live with you, you must have dependent children and contract for a two- or three-bedroom apartment.

 If we have an apartment to offer you, we will notify you by email.
 Our goal is to notify you a minimum of 30 days prior to your requested occupancy date.
-All offers are based on:
+Housing contracts begin on the 1st or 16th of any given month and expire June 30, 2018.
+All housing offers are based on:

 - Current residents vacating the apartments.